YikaiZeng/GreenhouseSimulation/README.md

 Binotto, Marco.
 Greenhouse climate model: an aid to estimate the influence of supplemental lighting on greenhouse climate.
 Diss.
 2012.
 Certain Object of the model is removed to meet the local environment

-ModelM.m is the setting file for the simulation.